ProfessorCodde/Find_me/README.md

-# Room_Search
+# Find_Me

 Description of the Application

-The application will serve as an intermediary between people who are in search of an accomodation and the ones who own them
+The application will be used to keep the whereabouts of individuals who need to be looked after